-As of 2018 (Volume 41, no. 2), the journal had new editorial team led by Professor Siphamandla Zondi as editor-in-chief until 2021.
-The team continued the founding mission to engage in strategic and political analysis of socio-political developments that impact Southern Africa and Africa.
-The changes made were intended to facilitate more vigorous and enlightened debate among scholars, policymakers, practitioners, students and activists, in order to contribute to the wider global discourse on democracy, human rights and freedoms, security, governance, the rule of law, development, social and ecological justice, and innovation and technology.
-The journal, therefore, seeks to establish a multi-disciplinary forum, where plural and open‐minded interaction can transcend purely academic debate, so as to reach out to wider audiences and involve as many stakeholders as possible in the policy and civil society communities.
+As of 2022 (Volume 44, no. 1), the journal has a new editorial collective.
+The team remains committed to the defined mission, promoting strategic analysis of socio-political, -economic and -cultural developments that relate to and impact on Southern Africa and the African continent.
+The journal facilitates and promotes debate among scholars, policymakers, practitioners, students, and activists, strengthening the discourse on democracy, human rights and freedoms, security and peacebuilding, governance, the rule of law, sustainable development, social and ecological justice, and civil liberties.
+It is a multi-disciplinary forum, where interaction can transcend purely academic debate, so as to reach out to wider audiences and as many stakeholders as possible in the policy and civil society communities.

-The team aimed to stimulate an engaged and engaging exchange by means of academic analyses, reports, debates, a review section and other briefings.
-Academic articles were subjected to impeccable quality control and peer review to uphold the journal’s scholarly credentials.
+Contributions to stimulate an engaged and engaging exchange include theoretical and empirical analyses, reports, debates, reviews, other briefings, and interventions.
+Scholarly articles are subjected to rigorous quality control and peer review, maintaining, and protecting the journal’s academic credentials.

 Sandy Africa, University of Pretoria

 Victoria Graham, University of Pretoria